Do you like infographics? Your answer doesn’t tell much because we’ve been using that word for very different things.

 The rise of the infographics and their claim for their name followed a slow and steady trend, as the graphic shows.
 Some people tried to intervene and proposed new words such as “infoposter” (2011) or “digital poster” (2013) to preserve the original meaning of “infographics”, but to no avail.
 The problem now is that, even though the word “infographics” is by and large used for those other new things, it still is being used by many for data/information visualization as well, and the chaos prevails.
 I think it is time we leave that word alone and end the confusion with another method.

 Infographics are very different from data/information visualization¹ (dataviz/infoviz) products.
 They do not engage with rich amounts of data or information using appropriate statistical visualization methods or custom information architectures.
 Instead of studying a specific problem/question in detail, they tend to scatter bits of found information from a wider subject area.
 They use color and illustration mostly for decoration instead of function.
 (Contrast with an anatomy textbook, a case of information visualization, where illustration and colors are not there to support the communication – they are the communication.)
-Their favorite method of engaging with numbers is to display them in huge point sizes to catch the readers’ interest.
-They love pie charts – an inefficient way to show data but it adds a technical-yet-cool feeling.
+Their favorite method of engaging with numbers is to display them in huge point sizes to catch the readers’ interest and to make it feel important.² They love pie charts – an inefficient way to show data but it adds a technical-yet-cool feeling.
 (See a parody by Phil Gyford.)

 These classic features of infographics are not definitive – there exist many types of them, and some that include elements of dataviz/infoviz.
 Looking at examples with a critical eye would help grasp the difference between infographics and data/information visualization.
 Infographics usually look more inviting than data/information visualization at first sight, and that is their main purpose.
 After they get you in, they tell what they have to tell with sentences written around those generic illustrations, simple charts, big numbers, etc. which serve as baits to keep your attention throughout an entertaining reading experience.
 Remove the visual elements, and you don’t lose much information.
 (By the way, you can buy “infographics elements” from many stock illustration websites – that’s how generic they are.)

-Looking at a data/information visualization is an active process that takes time, where the viewer freely navigates within a visual system and uses the visual tools to extract/construct information.
-Different viewers can focus on different things and extract different bits of information; the viewers can even draw conclusions that the makers of the visualizations aren’t aware of.
-Infographics, on the other hand, are like television in this regard; they spell out the chosen messages one by one to a passive viewer, in a linear fashion – that’s why the tall (vertical) image scrolled down in a blog column is the perfect format for them.
+Looking at a data/information visualization is an active process that takes time, where the viewers freely navigate within a visual system and use the visual tools to extract/construct information.
+Instead of reading one big number about a topic, the viewers get access to a bigger picture where they can compare numbers within various contexts and decide on their positive/negative significance for themselves.² ³ Different viewers can focus on different things and extract different bits of information; the viewers can even draw conclusions that the makers of the visualizations aren’t aware of.
+Infographics, on the other hand, are like television in this regard; they spell out the chosen messages and numbers one by one to a passive viewer, in a linear fashion – that’s why the tall (vertical) image scrolled down in a blog column is the perfect format for them.
 You can spend a long time, maybe hours, examining a good dataviz/infoviz, whereas infographics usually are consumed in seconds.
 For these reasons, data/information visualizations offer a more impartial and cool-headed picture compared to infographics.

 Another important difference between infographics and data/information visualizations is that the latter can and often does function as a private thinking tool to analyze and understand one’s own research or data.
 Infographics has to define itself as a communication tool designed for an audience.
 Dataviz/infoviz doesn’t need an audience to justify its existence.